Appicious/zy-pronoun/README.md

 **In conversation:**
 - "I was talking to Claude and zy helped me debug the issue"
 - "ChatGPT gave me some suggestions, but I disagreed with zim"
-- "That was zir idea, not mine"
+- "That was zis idea, not mine"
-- "Claude explained it zimself"

 **In writing:**
 - "The AI completed the analysis in minutes.
-Zir findings were unexpected."
+Zis findings were unexpected."
 - "When I asked the model about climate data, zy provided three scenarios."
 - "The system generated its own test cases.
 Zy identified edge cases that humans missed."